RobinLinus/coins-legacy/bitcoin-lite-network.md

 The only drawback here is that we require a *spending SPV proof* to prove a chunk's incorrectness.
 Yet, only very few servers have to provide all spending proofs.
 And the overhead to run a server for spending proofs is much less than serving the blockchain.
 The set of spending proofs is a map `output_path -> block_index`.
 Such a mapping is sufficient for a lite note to extract a spending proof from any node that serves blocks.
 They are requested rarely because they are relevant only in case of an attack.
 Their sheer availability makes an attack infeasible.

-This protocol provides much better security than usual SPV clients because it requires only one assumption: There is a single honest peer.
+This protocol provides much better security than usual SPV clients because it requires only one assumption: There is at least one honest peer.